Blog I Good Travel

 Photos: Nadine Pinezits

 Nadine is a freelance editor and copywriter.
-She lives in Austria and commutes between Salzburg, Styria and Vienna.
-She is therefore either in the mountains or in the urban jungle, but at the same time tries to spend as much time as possible in her heart country Portugal.
+She lives in Austria and commutes between Salzburg and Vienna.
+This means she is either in the mountains or in the urban jungle, but at the same time tries to spend as much time as possible in her beloved country, Portugal.

 • Kai